What is the Month-End Close Process?

 The ideal month-end close process is to reconcile as many accounts as possible every month, but this may not be feasible.
 Each account takes time, and there’s always a tension between getting the close done fast, and getting all the numbers right.

-Sometimes an estimate will be just fine for month end, but those tiny variances can snowball until they get really big, and then it’s really tough to tease out what makes up that variance.
+Sometimes an estimate will be just fine for the end of the month, but those tiny variances can snowball until they get really big, and then it’s really tough to tease out what makes up that variance.
 Memories fade, and it’s hard to remember what happened a few months ago.

 Then at quarter end, a few more accounts might need reconciliation.
 Public companies have quarterly SEC reporting, so they need to be sure their numbers are solid every three months.